sipmann/django-actual/README.rst

 Overview
 ---------

-This project is a follow up of the old project `django-common <https://github.com/Tivix/django-common>`_.
+This project is a follow up of the old project django-common from Tivix.
 The project served as a base to this one but it doesn't mean that we'll keep things like it was before.

 Django-actual consists of the following things: